CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 id-on-SmtpUTF8Mailbox OBJECT IDENTIFIER ::= { id-on 9 }

 SmtpUTF8Mailbox ::= UTF8String (SIZE (1..MAX))
-  -- SmtpUTF8Mailbox conforms to Mailbox as specified -- in Section 3.3 of RFC 6531.
+-- SmtpUTF8Mailbox conforms to Mailbox as specified
+-- in Section 3.3 of RFC 6531.
+Additionally, all domain -- labels included in the SmtpUTF8Mailbox value are
+-- encoded as LDH-Labels.
+In particular, domain labels -- are not encoded as U-Labels and instead are encoded -- using their A-label representation.

 END